 The difference between how Lunesta and other drugs work is that benzos, for example, bind with all GABA receptors, whereas Lunesta targets the areas that are responsible for inducing sleep.

 Over time, however, GABA receptors become less sensitive and have trouble creating the chemical naturally.
-This will, in turn, cause Lunesta to become less effective due to the tolerance built up and start something called rebound insomnia.
+This will, in turn, make Lunesta less effective because of the tolerance built up and start something called rebound insomnia.
 This is when the initial symptoms you were treating return more prominently.

 Substance use disorders are often difficult to point out in the early stages.
 This is especially true with drugs that doctors prescribe.
 The medications serve a purpose and allow us to retrieve the life we were desperately needing.
 So how does one determine when the line between relief and addiction has been crossed?
 Knowing the signs and symptoms can address some concerns.